 Our brief is to investigate issues chosen by our local 50+ community.
 Long Eaton and District 50 plus Forum began in 2005 and since then membership has grown to more than 900.

-Over the last eight years, we have looked at many issues and have produced several written reports of our findings.
+Over the last 12 years, we have looked at many issues and have produced several written reports of our findings.
 In addition we have gained invaluable partners from local service providers.

 The time has flown by and the venture has been remarkably positive.
 Old people are often seen as boring grousers but our journey has enabled us to draw on our strengths and has provided a warm and life-affirming meeting of people with common interests – who happen to be older than average!